 Livestream Studio allows you to configure additional settings regarding your stream's output and response to certain situations.

-MP4 Recording Location: Choose where the backup recording described above is saved.
-By default, your recordings will save to the Videos folder on your system's C drive, but you may choose to save it elsewhere, such as an external hard drive.
+- MP4 Recording Location: Choose where the backup recording described above is saved.
+By default, your recordings will save to the Videos folder on your system's C drive, but you may choose to save them elsewhere, such as on an external hard drive.

-Closed Captioning: If you need to ingest closed captions over SDI, here is where you enable it.
+- Closed Captioning: If you need to ingest closed captions over SDI, you enable it here.
 Learn more about Studio's closed captioning support.